qbap/a7-ios7-downgrader/README.md

 f you sn**lie, fing pedo. you know who you are, i dont want to speak to you ever again

-and all of you peasants that support them soliciting n**es from m**ors can all burn in hell
+and all of you peasants that support them soliciting n**es from minors can all burn in hell

 # data loss